computational-metabolomics/dmadb-docs/docs/source/getting-started.rst

 1. Optionally create virtual environment with venv or conda (e.g. :bash:`conda create -n mogi python=3.6.5`)

-2. The functionality for the MOGI applications has been tested using MySQL and SQLite databases, however MySQL is the preferred database backend to use.
+2. The functionality for the MOGI applications has been tested using MySQL and SQLite databases, however MySQL or MariaDB is the preferred database backend to use.
 Please ensure either mysqlclient is installed (e.g. :bash:`conda install mysqlcient`)  if using the MySQL backend.